patricklafrance/wmfnext-shell/README.md

 }
 ```

-👉 Start all the projects and navigate to _"Remote1/Page 7"_.
+👉 Start all the application and navigate to the _"Remote1/Page 7"_ page.
 Open the console and you should see the following log:

 ```
 Tracking data:  {page: 'page7', module: 'remote-1'}